cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-11-12-how-i-peer-review-research-papers.md

 It's a good practice looking at the reviewer's guidelines in each particular journal.[^1] Sometimes they provide a list of specific questions that reviewers should answer when reviewing a paper.
-When peer reviewing, I believe it is essential to provide balanced feedback by offering constructive criticism that includes specific improvement suggestions while also recognizing the work's strengths to motivate authors.
+When peer reviewing, I believe it is essential to provide balanced feedback by offering constructive criticism that includes suggestions for improvement.
+It's also important to begin by recognizing the strengths of the work, which motivate the authors.
-I always make an effort to double-check that my feedback is clear and objective, backing points with evidence and remaining impartial.
+I always make an effort to double-check that my feedback is clear and objective, backing points with evidence and tyring to remain impartial.
-I threat the authors as "you" in my review, and I write in first person pronoun "I" to make it more personal.
+I treat the authors as "you" in my review, and I write in first-person pronoun "I" to make it more personal.
-This makes clear that I'm a human opinionated person instead of a GPT chatbot.
+This makes clear that I'm not a GPT chatbot but "an opinionated person" with a taste for good science.

 # Common Reviewer's Phrases (Bonus Section)